shwethashaji-ai/money_split_app/README.md

-💰 Money Split & Expense Tracker (₹)
+# 💰 Money Split & Expense Tracker (₹)

-Overview

-Money Split & Expense Tracker is a simple web-based application that helps users split expenses and track balances among friends, family, or colleagues.
-It allows users to input expenses, specify who paid, and distribute the amount evenly among participants.
-The application calculates balances, showing who owes whom.
+A simple and efficient web-based tool for tracking shared expenses and splitting bills among friends, family, or roommates.

-Features
+## 🛠 Features

-✅ Add and track expenses
-✅ Specify who paid for the expense
-✅ Split expenses among multiple participants
-✅ View a summary of all expenses
-✅ Track balances to know who owes or is owed money

-Technologies Used:

-HTML
-CSS
-JavaScript

-How It Works:

-Enter Expense Details
+- 📊 Add expenses and specify who paid and who is included in the split
+- 🔄 Automatically calculates balances for each participant
+- 💰 Displays who owes how much and who should be reimbursed
+- 🎨 Clean and user-friendly interface
+- 🚀 No database or installation required—just open in a browser

+## 🚀 How to Use

+1. **Enter Expense Details**
-Provide the name of the expense (e.g., "Dinner").
+   - Name the expense (e.g., "Dinner").
-Enter the total amount spent.
+   - Enter the total amount spent.
-Specify who paid for the expense.
+   - Specify who paid.
-List all participants who are sharing the cost.
+   - List the participants who are splitting the cost.

-Automatic Balance Calculation
-The app calculates how much each participant owes.
-The payer is credited for the amount paid.
-A balance summary is displayed.
-View Expense List & Balances
-All added expenses appear in a list.
-The balance section shows how much each person owes or is owed.
+2. **Submit the Expense**
+   - The system automatically calculates the split amount.
+   - Displays the updated balance sheet.

+3. **View Balances**
+   - Shows who owes how much and who should be reimbursed.

+## 📂 Project Structure

+## 📌 Requirements

+- A modern web browser (Chrome, Firefox, Edge, Safari)
+- No additional dependencies—just open `money.html` in a browser

+## 🖥 Demo

+To try the app, open `money.html` in your browser.

+## 🤝 Contributing

+Contributions are welcome!
+Feel free to suggest improvements or submit pull requests.

+## 📜 License

+This project is open-source and available under the [MIT License](LICENSE).

+---

+Enjoy hassle-free expense tracking! 🎉